jbannick/hellokata-quil/README.md

 # hellokata-quil
 Quil Kata

-Just a place to mess around, for the time being.
+Just a place to mess around with Quantum computing, for the time being.

 See: [Rigetti](https://www.rigetti.com/)